Alice (?) Fitz Robert

 She married Peter Fitz Herbert 28 Nov 1203.

 Alice (?)
-Fitz Robert was born circa 1189 at Warkworth Castle, Northumberland, England.
+Fitz Robert was born about 1189 at Warkworth Castle, Northumberland, England,

 before __ ___ 1225.